Ameen2488/PortfolioProjects/README.md

 # PortfolioProjects

-## Introdution:
+## Introdution: This is series of Projects to display competencies in SQL and Tableau

-### This Project is targetted at exploration of live COVID - 19 data and also to depict SQL learning, then finally linking tranformed data to Tableau and creating a Dashboard
+### 1. This Project is targetted at exploration of live COVID - 19 data and also to depict SQL learning, then finally linking tranformed data to Tableau and creating a Dashboard in Tableau

 ### Data Source: [Link](https://ourworldindata.org/covid-deaths)